Post Summary: A Bad Foundation Can’t Be Patched

 If someone is about to launch a website next month, staying in the SEO lane, here’s what has to be in place.

 First: every page has a unique intent and does not bleed over into the other pages’ intent.
-If you do that one single thing, your chance of indexing goes up — we’d say close to 100%.
+That single change does more for your odds of getting indexed than anything else on this list.
 No bleed through in content or intent.
 Each page earns its own place in Google’s index because it’s about one thing that no other page on the site is about.
 That alone puts you ahead of most sites we audit.

 Dude, just those things and you’re way ahead of most people.